jive-vlbi/etransfer/README.md

   [[UDT](https://github.com/netvirt/udt4)] over both IPv4 and IPv6.
 The UDT
 protocol is orders of magnitude faster on long, fat, network connections.

-- The etransfer tools do not yet have authentication or authorization built in
+- The etransfer tools do not yet have authentication or authorization built in.

+- Memory data source and/or sink available for throughput/bottleneck testing; either disk read, disk write or both can be avoided by replacement with `/dev/zero:<size>` (source) and/or `/dev/null` (destination)

 ## After cloning ...